In this guide

 - Pete Buttigieg: ~12-15% — Cabinet-level prominence as Transportation Secretary

-- Gavin Newsom: ~10-13% — Governor of California, established national presence
+- Gavin Newsom: ~10-13% — California's chief executive, established national presence

-- Unknown candidate: ~25-30% — Sufficient time horizon permits emerging figures
+- Unknown candidate: ~25-30% — Sufficient time horizon for unexpected challengers

 2028 General Election Probabilities